MileHacker Logo

 Tipping Etiquette

 Restaurants usually include a 10% service charge; no extra tip needed then.
 For good service, A tenth is customary if not included.
 Gratuity for taxis is not customary.
-Little tips (R$5-R$10) appreciated for hotel staff.
+Small tips (R$5-R$10) appreciated for hotel staff.
 R$20-R$50 for tour guides.

 Navigating Costs Wisely